canonical/ubuntu-core-docs/docs/reference/gadget-snap-format.md

 The `prepare-device` hook can for example redirect this exchange and dynamically set options relevant to it.

 One must ensure that `registration.proposed-serial`  is set to a _unique value_  across all devices of the brand and model and that it does not contain a `/`.
-It is going to be used as the "serial number" (a string, not necessarily a number) part of the identification in case the device service supports setting it or **requires** it, as is the case with the *serial-vault*. **Important:** Ensure the `-s` option is used with `set` when setting the serial.
+It is going to be used as the "serial number" (a string, not necessarily a number) part of the identification in case the device service supports setting it or **requires** it, as is the case with the *Model Service* or *Serial Vault*. **Important:** Ensure the `-s` option is used with `set` when setting the serial.

 ### prepare-device options